owulveryck/blog/content/post/software1.5.md

 ## What is software 2.0?

-Not so long ago, I discovered the concept of software 2.0 thanks to [Andrej Karpathy's blog](https://medium.com/@karpathy/software-2-0-a64152b37c35).
+I discovered the concept of software 2.0 thanks to [Andrej Karpathy's blog](https://medium.com/@karpathy/software-2-0-a64152b37c35).
 The idea is similar to any software: a compiler is used to turn a sequence of code into a sequence of bytes.
 This sequence is interpreted by a machine.

 The difference is that the code is a sequence of mathematical equations (called model).
 Those equations are composed of variables and "constants".
 Let's call the constants "the weights".